bruceravel/demeter/documentation/Artemis/startup/index.rst

 all platforms.
 (You may not have a cool insect as the background image.
 Your loss.)

-The window across the top of your screen is the :quoted:`Main window`.
+The window across the top of your screen is the :quoted:`main window`.
 It provides an overview of the state of the program and of your fitting project.
 The window along the left side of the screen is the :quoted:`Plot window`.
 It is used to control how certain plots of